-Learners will recognize the value of choosing a small number of actors as a primary advocacy target and strengthen their skills in analysing these actors.
+Learners will recognize the value of choosing a small number of actors as primary advocacy targets and strengthen their skills in analysing these actors.

-Divide learners up into smaller groups of 5-6 people and give them 30 minutes to work on this stakeholder analysis.
-After that, ask each group to report back on their findings.

-Some key points to highlight to learners during this exercise and feedback session are:
+- Divide learners into smaller groups of 5-6 people and give them 30 minutes to work on this stakeholder analysis.
+Then, ask each group to report back on their findings. - Some key points to highlight to learners during the exercise and feedback session are: - Be open to engagement with all types of actors.
+You don't need to agree with an actor's views or behaviours to engage with them in order to advance child protection.

-- Be open to engagement with all types of actors.
-You don't need to agree with an actor's views or behaviours to engage with them in order to advance child protection. - Be creative in identifying advocacy avenues.
-Even if you are not able to directly advocate with a perpetrator, there may be others that can. - Be curious and try to understand the actor's interests and motivations. - Be honest about your own knowledge gaps about each actor and try to find out more through research and talking with your contacts - Use your findings to further refine your advocacy messages and strategies.
+- Be creative in identifying advocacy avenues.
+Even if you are not able to directly advocate with a perpetrator, there may be others that can. - Be curious and try to understand the actor's interests and motivations. - Be honest about your own knowledge gaps about each actor and try to find out more through research and talking with your contacts. - Use your findings to further refine your advocacy messages and strategies.

-SLIDE 13: ALLIES
+Slide 13: Allies

 - You could consider having a small number of allies to support you in your advocacy efforts.
-There are two main questions you need to ask yourself before entering into this relationship: - 1) What is the value added of involving this actor in my advocacy effort? - What do I gain by working with this actor on this advocacy effort? - Are there any associated costs of working with this actor? - Does the value added outweigh the costs of having this actor as a collaborator? - Ask learners: What could be valuable contributions of an ally for advocacy?
-For example, the ally may have technical expertise or credibility with your primary target or offer additional resources or access to their contacts. - 2) Are our interests and values compatible?
-For example, it may be useful for you to collaborate with some community leaders to influence local government authorities that are wary of "foreign influence."
-In such a scenario, a potential risk could arise if community leaders are themselves involved in serious human rights violations.
+There are two main questions you need to ask yourself before entering into this kind of relationship: - 1.
+What is the added value of involving this actor in my advocacy effort? - What do I gain by working with this actor on this advocacy effort? - Are there any associated costs of working with this actor? - Does the added value outweigh the costs of collaborating with this actor?

+Ask learners: What valuable contributions could an ally bring for advocacy?
+For example, the ally may have technical expertise or credibility with your primary target or offer additional resources or access to their contacts.

+2. Are our interests and values compatible?
+For example, it may be useful for you to collaborate with some community leaders to influence local government authorities that are wary of 'foreign influence'.
+However, a potential risk could arise if community leaders are themselves involved in serious human rights violations.